 I will be adding the blender file if you wish to add to the design.

 Here is a video of it in action

 Don't have a 3D Printer?
 Want to support the product?

 How to make PLA spikes and rivets here:

 I used elastic cord around 1.75mm round for the Altoid sled.

 Arduino Mobile Lab 3.0 by jasonwelsh is licensed under the Creative Commons - Attribution license.

-We're sure jasonwelsh would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure jasonwelsh would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).